The Para-Athletics Classification System

 Classifications for athletes with a physical impairment will be conducted through Athletics South Australia.

-Classification is a free service to anyone wishing to compete in athletes.
+Classification is a free service to anyone wishing to compete in athletics.
 You must express your interest in order to be classified.
 Certain athletes will get priority based on state or international competitions.

 Expressions of interests will close a week before the scheduled date, after which athletes will be allocated a time-slot and will be provided more information.